 - An identity check

 - A barred list check

 - An enhanced DBS check

 - A prohibition from teaching check

-- A check of professional qualifications, where required
+- · A check of professional qualifications, where required

 - A check to determine the individual's right to work in the UK

 - Additional checks for those who have lived or worked outside of the UK

 - Any other information deemed relevant.

 If any checks have been conducted for volunteers or Governors, these may also be recorded on the SCR.
-If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, the risk assessment will be recorded.
+If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, (with/without a barred list check, depending on whether they are in regulated activity), the risk assessment will be recorded.